← Universal methodology

 Governed ticket triage agent

 Routes incoming incidents to the correct resolver group based on the structured ownership matrix — category, urgency, affected service, and customer tier.
-If a ticket matches no defined category cleanly, it holds and notifies a human rather than routing to a default 'catch-all' queue.
+If a ticket matches no defined category cleanly, it holds and notifies a human rather than routing to a default catch-all queue.
 Every routing decision is logged to the audit card with the rule that triggered it.

 SLA monitoring and breach response agent